IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 ## <a name=PVC-vol-snapshot></a>Creating PVC from volume snapshot

-To create a PVC from an existing volume snapshot, create a PVC yaml file, similar to the following demo-pvc-from-snapshot.yaml file, with the size of 1 Gb.
+To create a PVC from an existing volume snapshot, create a PVC YAML file, similar to the following `demo-pvc-from-snapshot.yaml` file, with the size of 1 Gb.

 Update the `dataSource` parameters to reflect the existing volume snapshot information, where `kind` is `VolumeSnapshot`.